stanley-fork/layra/docs/blog/2025-06-08-welcome/index.md

 ## Why I Built a Visual-First AI Revolution

-As a developer working with document AI systems, I kept hitting the same frustrating walls:
+As an independent researcher in the AI field, I kept hitting the same frustrating walls while working with document AI systems:

 1. **Layout amnesia** - Traditional RAG systems would shred beautiful documents into unstructured text, destroying tables, diagrams, and visual hierarchy
 2. **Workflow paralysis** - Existing "AI agents" couldn't handle complex nested logic, human-in-the-loop, or real Python execution
 3. **OCR blindness** - Critical visual context got lost in translation between pixels and tokens

-The breaking point came when I watched an AI system completely misinterpret a financial report because it couldn't:
+The breaking point came when I watched a RAG system completely misinterpret a financial report because it couldn't:
 - Preserve tabular relationships
 - Recognize handwritten annotations
 - Understand the semantic flow between diagrams and text

-That's when I realized: **AI needs to see like humans to think like humans.** So I built LAYRA - the world's first visual-native AI agent engine.
+That's when I realized: **AI needs to see like humans to think like humans.** So I built LAYRA - the world's first visual-native AI automation engine.

 ---
 > "LAYRA doesn't just retrieve information - it sees, understands, and acts."
 >
 > *Founder, LAYRA Project*

+## Ready to Revolutionize Your AI Workflow?
+**Join our journey to redefine AI agent workflows - let's build without boundaries together!**
+Enjoy the adventure! ✨